dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Christian Seberino:**
-bye-bye bye-bye if you
+bye if you
-are passionate anything related to a theory classic and you have something to say we'd love to discuss that with you on the show we're always looking for interesting guests so don't be afraid to
+are passionate anything related to a ethereum classic and you have something to say we'd love to discuss that with you on the show we're always looking for interesting guests so don't be afraid to